Staff attrition (the percentage of your staff that leave) is a problem in many organisations. Contact centres are no exception.

 Have you experienced the problem of low or high staff attrition in your contact centre?
 What strategies have you found were most effective in combating (and embracing) it?
 Share your thoughts in the comments below.

 Looking for more information on staff attrition?
-Download our FREE ‘Value of Forecasting Staff Attrition’ Information sheet here.
+Request a copy of our FREE ‘Value of Forecasting Staff Attrition’ Information sheet here.